Home Blog Google Ads

 How to activate it without losing control

 AI Max includes brand controls to specify which brands to associate with or exclude.
-Since 26 February 2026, Text Guidelines are available to all advertisers: you can define tone, copy restrictions, and prohibited phrases so that automatic personalisation respects your brand voice.

 Geographic targeting and keywords in 2026

-Set up your location correctly
+Set up your location targeting correctly

-• Clinic or in-person practice: 5–10 km
+• Medical clinic or in-person consultation: 5-10 km

 Choose keywords with commercial intent

-✅ Use long-tail keywords with clear commercial intent:
+Use long-tail keywords with clear commercial intent:

-• “emergency electrician London 24 hours”
+• “emergency electrician London”

-• “CCTV installation small business Manchester”
+• “CCTV installation small business Birmingham”

-• “teeth whitening dentist without appointment Birmingham”
+• “teeth whitening no appointment Manchester”

-❌ Avoid generic terms without intent modifiers:
+Avoid generic terms without intent modifiers:

 • “electrician”